-Kane is a skater, artist and filmer who is currently based in Thailand and runs Glue Bag Skateboards.
+Kane is a skater, artist and filmer who runs Glue Bag.

 “The name Glue Bag came about sometime when I was living in Cardiff.
 Its an outdated joke aimed at people who still huffed glue from plastic bags.
 The name stuck and upon moving to South East Asia the name had a greater relevance here, as noxious glue is still the drug of choice among people getting high on a budget.